writethedocs/www/docs/conf/australia/2020/welcome-wagon.rst

 Welcome Wagon Guide
 ===================

-Hello!
+G'day!

 We’re your Welcome Wagon, and we’re glad you’re attending Write the Docs!
-We realize a virtual conference might be totally new to you (us, too!).
+We realise a virtual conference might be totally new to you (us, too!).
 This guide will help you navigate it, even if you’ve been to a Write the Docs conference before.